Modern Slavery Agreement

-Our business and supply chains
+- Our business and supply chains

 Our supply chains include vehicle manufacturers, telecom/technology providers; vehicle parts/repairs, uniforms, transportation, etc.

-Our policies on slavery and human trafficking
+- Our policies on slavery and human trafficking

-For our supply chain, the Company has introduced Third Party Standards of Conduct.
-The Standards of Conduct set out the Company’s expectations for our suppliers to uphold at all times ethical standards and adhere to social and environmental responsibilities for the good of the communities that we serve and the promotion of human rights including human trafficking, slavery, labour, human rights, anti-bribery and anti-corruption and ethical behaviour in their business dealings.
+For our supply chain, the Company has introduced Third Party Standards of Conduct which serve as the foundation of our relationships and represent our commitment to ensuring that our suppliers uphold ethical standards.
+The Third Party Standards of Conduct set out the Company’s expectations for our suppliers to uphold at all times ethical standards and adhere to social and environmental responsibilities for the good of the communities that we serve and the promotion of human rights including anti-human trafficking, anti-slavery, good labour practices, human rights, anti-bribery and anti-corruption and ethical behaviour in their business dealings.